Reading Time: 16 minutes

 So in essence when doing an On Page SEO audit the main question we will be aiming to address is:

-The answer to this question, giving the ‘satisfaction’ to the ‘visitors’, can then be divided into two areas:
+The answer to this question, giving the ‘satisfaction’ to the ‘visitors’, can be divided into two areas:

 There are countless amazing guides as to how to derive your buyer avatar, research their needs and finally produce tailored content to satisfy those needs.
 Yet, content creation is a topic so vast that it would require a whole post to itself.
 Thus here we assume that you already have a clear buyer avatar and content tailored to the needs of this avatar.